nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 2. Download the latest `ContactnUS.jar` from [here](https://github.com/se-edu/addressbook-level3/releases).
 [coming soon]

-3. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.
+3. Copy the file to the folder you want to use as the _home folder_ for your ModuleTracker.

 4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar ContactnUS.jar` command to run the application.<br>